dikortis/LetsTalkETC/Episodes/Episode_14.md

-know if their stuff that's being created that part of that Network that then you know augments the value of the whole network so in that sense um it's a sort of second layer you know it would be like if you have something that is governing the protocol / you know lower
+know if their stuff that's being created that part of that Network that then you know augments the value of the whole network so in that sense it's a sort of second layer you know it would be like if you have something that is governing the protocol / you know lower